Jayon Brown: Junior season

 As a junior, Brown saw action in 12 games with nine starts, entering the starting lineup after an injury to Myles Jack.
 He led the team with 93 tackles and ranked second on the squad with six passes defensed.

 Senior season

 As a senior, Brown played and started 12 games and led the Bruins with 119 tackles, which tied for 16th on the all-time school single-season list.
 He added 2.5 sacks, seven tackles for loss (ranked third on team), three interceptions (ranked third on team), 23 passes defensed and two fumble recoveries.
-He was named first-team All-Pac-12 Conference.
-Additionally, he ranked ninth in the country and led the Pac-12 with 9.9 total tackles per game.
-Also, he tied for 10th in the Pac-12 in interceptions and became the first UCLA player with 100 tackles in a season since Eric Kendricks (149) in 2014.
+Brown was named first-team All-Pac-12 Conference.
+Additionally, he ranked ninth in the country and led the Pac-12 with 9.9 total tackles per game and tied for 10th in the Pac-12 in interceptions, becoming the first UCLA player with 100 tackles in a season since Eric Kendricks (149) in 2014.

 Brown graduated from UCLA in spring 2017 with a degree in political science.